 In a broadcast on a national television channel, Vizcarra announced that the opposition’s majority in Congress left him with no choice but to force elections.
 Vizcarra has been trying to call for an early general elections since July, but the opposition party Popular Force led by Keiko Fujimori, the daughter of former Peruvian dictator Alberto Fujimori, has avoided going to the polls.
 The Fujimorismo has an absolute majority in the congress because of a system that was constitutionally drafted by Alberto Fujimori during a period marked by corruption, social conservatism, neoliberal economics, human rights violations and prosecution of left-wing leaders.
 The Popular Force and allies have more than 80 congressmen in a unicameral congress of 130 legislators.

-Vizcarra scheduled the next presidential elections in the country for January 26, 2020.
+Vizcarra scheduled the next parliamentary elections in the country for January 26, 2020.
 However, it is difficult to say what may happen as Monday’s incidents of executive and legislative dispute have plunged the country into a new phase of uncertainty.
 It is unclear, what actions the president will take to put the dissolution into effect and whether the lawmakers will comply with his order.

 The Peruvian armed forces and police reaffirmed their support to Vizcarra and constitutional order in the deepening political crisis.

 Martín Vizcarra assumed office as president in March 2018, following the resignation of his predecessor Pedro Pablo Kuczynski, who resigned from his position over allegations of being involved in the infamous corruption scandal of the Brazilian construction giant Odebrecht.
-Vizcarra cannot run in the upcoming general elections due to constitutional restrictions on consecutive terms.
+Vizcarra cannot run in the upcoming presidential elections due to constitutional restrictions on consecutive terms.

 Peruvians are tired of the prevailing corruption in the country, which involved its three previous presidents.
 For the last year, trade unions and social movements have been mobilizing against a number of anti-working class and neoliberal policies of the government of Martin Vizcarra.
-However, they have supported his decision to prepone general elections in the country.
+However, they have supported his decision to prepone legislative elections in the country.